Why local AI exploded in 2026

 DGX Spark + vLLM quickstart — spark-vllm-docker

-The worst Spark experience would be spending 2-3 days configuring vLLM for the CUDA 12.1a architecture.
-Luckily there’s a community project, eugr/spark-vllm-docker, built specifically for DGX Spark (NVIDIA GB10, sm_121a).
+The worst Spark experience would be spending 2–3 days configuring vLLM for the CUDA 12.1a architecture.
+The community project eugr/spark-vllm-docker is built specifically for DGX Spark (NVIDIA GB10, sm_121a).

 What it gives you: